What is a cybersecurity risk assessment?

-The international standard ISO/IEC 27001:2013 (ISO 27001) provides the specifications of a best-practice ISMS (information security management system) – a risk-based approach to corporate information security risk management that addresses people, processes and technology.
+The international standard ISO/IEC 27001:2013 (ISO 27001) provides the specifications of a best-practice ISMS (information security management system) – a risk-based approach to corporate information security risk management that addresses people, processes, and technology.

-Clause 6.1.2 of the Standard sets out the requirements of the information security risk assessment process.
+Clause 6.1.2 of the standard sets out the requirements of the information security risk assessment process.

-- Establish and maintain certain information security risk criteria.
+- Establish and maintain certain information security risk criteria

-- Ensure that repeated risk assessments “produce consistent, valid and comparable results”.
+- Ensure that repeated risk assessments “produce consistent, valid and comparable results”

-- Identify “risks associated with the loss of confidentiality, integrity and availability for information within the scope of the information security management system”, and identify the owners of those risks.
+- Identify “risks associated with the loss of confidentiality, integrity and availability for information within the scope of the information security management system”, and identify the owners of those risks

-- Analyze and evaluate information security risks, according to the criteria established earlier.
+- Analyze and evaluate information security risks, according to the criteria established earlier

 It is important that organizations “retain documented information about the information security risk assessment process” so that they can demonstrate that they comply with these requirements.